BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.8** - USP Endpoints MUST set the value of the `CONNECT` packet Client Identifier (ClientId) as follows:

 * If a non-empty, non-null ClientId value exists for use with this MQTT server, this MUST be used.
 The data model parameter for the ClientId is  `.MQTT.Client.{i}.ClientID`.
-* If a MQTT 5.0 client has no configured ClientId (null or empty string) the USP Endpoint MUST send an empty string in the Client Identifier property.
+* If an MQTT 5.0 client has no configured ClientId (null or empty string) the USP Endpoint MUST send an empty string in the Client Identifier property.
-* If a MQTT 3.1.1 client has no configured ClientId, the USP Endpoint SHOULD attempt to use its USP Endpoint ID as the ClientId.
+* If an MQTT 3.1.1 client has no configured ClientId, the USP Endpoint SHOULD attempt to use its USP Endpoint ID as the ClientId.

-**R-MQTT.9** - A MQTT 5.0 client MUST save (in the `.MQTT.Client.{i}.ClientID` parameter) an Assigned Client Identifier included in a `CONNACK` packet as its configured ClientId for future use.
+**R-MQTT.9** - an MQTT 5.0 client MUST save (in the `.MQTT.Client.{i}.ClientID` parameter) an Assigned Client Identifier included in a `CONNACK` packet as its configured ClientId for future use.

 **R-MQTT.10** - If the connection to the MQTT server is NOT successful then the USP Endpoint MUST enter a connection retry state.
 For a USP Agent the retry mechanism is based on the `MQTT.Client.{i}.` retry parameters: `ConnectRetryTime`, `ConnectRetryIntervalMultiplier`, and `ConnectRetryMaxInterval`.

-**R-MQTT.11** - Once a USP Endpoint has successfully connected to a MQTT server, it MUST use the same ClientId for all subsequent connections with that server.
+**R-MQTT.11** - Once a USP Endpoint has successfully connected to an MQTT server, it MUST use the same ClientId for all subsequent connections with that server.

 <a id='connect_flags_and_properties' />